 This lack of getting paid on time and having to wait months doesn’t help a freelancer make a living.
 When you are not getting paid, there is not much you can do with your own bills that are due.
 You may have had to pay a bill late or ask a friend for a loan until payment arrives.
 There’s a real problem when a client doesn’t pay you and you are not able to pay for basic expenses.

 Then, there is the extra time that goes into trying to get that late payment.
 The same survey found that it can take a significant number of hours that have been put into emails, messages, and phone calls that could have been spent making money.
 This time could be better spent producing more work for other clients who value your talent and respect that you should be paid on time.

 A Strategy for Getting Paid

 While online platforms and freelance agencies can help to improve the ability to be paid on time – because you have an advocate – you still want to develop your own independent client base and be able to receive timely payments.
-No one should get screwed over, so here are some tips on speeding payments and on what to do if you don’t get paid at all.
+No one should get screwed over.
+Here are some tips on speeding payments and on what to do if you don’t get paid at all.

 - Put everything in writing.
-This helps to formalize the relationship with your clients, get your payment terms articulated in a clear way that includes due dates and late fees, and have a basis should you need to take your fight for payment further.
+This helps to formalize your relationship with clients, and get your payment terms articulated clearly.
+Additionally, it’ll help you have a basis should you need to take your fight for payment further.

 - Get a deposit.
-Not only does that let your client know that payment is an important part of your working relationship, but it also provides more cash flow that can help you manage your own expenses.
+That lets your client know that payment is an important part of your working relationship.
+It also provides more steady cash flow that can help you manage your own expenses.
 This also may be helpful to your client’s budget and free up funds to pay you more quickly.
 The deposit is treated like a credit that you then use to illustrate to your client what you accomplished on the project with that deposit before you get your next payment.